-Thank you for spending your valuable time reading this very important publication.
-Broward College's Annual Security Report is one feature of the institution's concerted efforts to provide and maintain a safe and secure environment for our students, faculty, staff, and visitors.
-I hope you will find the information and resources located within this document to be of value, and that you will integrate this information into your daily lives.
+Thank you for spending some of your valuable time reviewing this very important publication.
+Broward College's Annual Security Report is one feature of the Institution's concerted efforts to provide and maintain a safe and secure environment for our students, faculty, staff, and visitors.
+I hope you will find the information and resources within this document valuable and insightful, and that you will integrate this information into your daily lives.

-The Broward College Department of Safety, Security and Emergency Preparedness (DSSEP) prepares this report in compliance with the Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act.
-The report is prepared in cooperation with Campus Safety, local law enforcement departments surrounding our campuses and centers, the Office of Student Services, the Office of Student Life, the Office of Business Affairs, Talent and Culture, Legal Services, and Public Affairs and Marketing.
+The Broward College Department of Safety, Security & Emergency Preparedness (DSSEP) prepares this report in compliance with the Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act.

+The report is prepared in cooperation with Campus Safety, local law enforcement departments surrounding our campuses and centers, the Office of Student Services, the Office of Student Life, the Office of Business Affairs, Talent & Culture, Legal Services, and Public Affairs & Marketing.